abunchofnerds-25/ccollections/README.md

 **Duplicate routes:** Registering the same method and pattern more than once is permitted and succeeds each time, but only the first registered handler is ever invoked (first-wins policy).
 There is no error or warning for duplicate registrations.

-**Middleware limit:** The total number of middleware steps (global plus router-specific) active for a single request is capped at 32.
-The limit is enforced at dispatch time, not at registration time -- `chttpsvr_use` and `chttpsvr_router_use` always return `ccol_success` regardless of how many entries have already been registered.
-Exceeding the limit causes the server to respond with `500 Internal Server Error` on the affected request.
+**Middleware limit:** Each router (the root router for global middleware, and each sub-router) caps its own middleware chain at 32 entries, enforced at registration time -- `chttpsvr_use` / `chttpsvr_router_use` return `ccol_not_permitted` (without adding the entry) on the call that would exceed the cap for that router.
+Separately, dispatch time also enforces a combined cap of 32 for the effective chain of a given request (global middleware + the matched router's own middleware); since each side of that sum can independently reach 32, the combined count can still exceed 32 even when neither router hit its own registration-time cap, in which case the server responds with `500 Internal Server Error` on the affected request.
 In practice the limit is generous and is not expected to be reached.

 **Root-router shadowing:** Routes registered directly on the server (via `chttpsvr_register_handler` / `chttpsvr_register_streaming_handler`) are part of the root router, which is always evaluated before any sub-router.
 A root-level route whose path conflicts with a sub-router pattern will always win, regardless of registration order.
 Avoid registering root-level routes whose paths overlap with a sub-router's prefix and pattern combination.